 CF: And you own the rights to the game, of course.
 After Hunter’s Moon, any thoughts on a remaster?

 MARTIN: Hmm… Now that thought hadn’t occurred to me.
 I do remember driving down to Exeter many years ago (before the release of both Hunter’s Moon and Armalyte) and Robin Levy and I playing Chameleon on two C64 machines for hours.
 He hadn’t really cottoned onto its thoughtful gameplay before then, or noticed the increasing intelligence of its adversaries as you progressed through the levels.
 He seemed (as did various reviewers) to really enjoy playing it, so perhaps I should investigate a slicker update, making its various features more obvious.
 Who knows?

-PACK FACT: If you do want to try Chameleon, the instructions in CF here are way better than the originals.
+PACK FACT: If you do want to try Chameleon, the instructions you’ll find in issue 6 are way better than the originals.

 Here’s another one from 1986 – US Gold’s excellent ten-pin bowling sim’, Tenth Frame.
 If you’ve played Leaderboard golf, you’ll be immediately at home.
 It’s the same sort of view, in this case behind the bowler with the skittles at the top of the screen in a sort of 3D arrangement.
 You can control the ball’s speed, and a hook meter lets you apply the all-important spin everybody pretends to know about when they play for real down the local leisure centre.
 Best of all, though, is that you can have up to 8 people playing at the same time – if you could fit that many people into your childhood bedroom!

 ZZAP! gave it 85% on its original release, noting the beautiful animation of the player and the slick range of options.
 The only problem is that it isn’t quite as fun as the real thing – but you probably couldn’t fit a bowling alley in your house 30 years ago, right?
 So this was good enough.
 Decent game.